-To adjust the amount of space between each line choose Subtitle > Line Spacing, and select a size from -2 to 28.
+To adjust the amount of space between each line of text choose Subtitle > Line Spacing, and select a size from -2 to 28.
+Zero (0)% is normal spacing.

 Japanese Ruby Subtitling

 MacCaption uses the Ruby Annotation method to create positioning for Japanese characters.
 To annotate words or phrases with Ruby, highlight the text inside the cell you want to change and go to the Subtitle menu and select Ruby Annotation.
 The Ruby Annotation dialog opens.